Instructional Software & Resources

 Respondus is a powerful tool for creating and managing quizzes and surveys that can be published directly to your eLearning course.
 And because Pensacola State College has a site license, Respondus is freely available for you to download to your campus computer.
 As a companion to eLearning, Respondus can be used to build quizzes, create surveys, and expand question databases.
 Respondus can also import questions from a text file, such as a quiz created in Microsoft Word.
 After downloading, please contact the eLearning Department via email email@example.com or phone (850-484-1238) for licensing information.
 Click here for instructional videos.

 Respondus LockDown Browser is a custom browser that locks down the testing environment within Canvas.
 When students use Respondus LockDown Browser they are unable to print, copy, go to another URL, or access other applications and/or files.
-Note, this software does not have to be installed on your computer.
-It is included here in case you want to download and view it from the student’s perspective.
-However, if you intend to require this tool, your students will need to download the program.
+Instructors do not need to download the browser to set up an exam.
+However, your students will need to download the program.
 Be sure to provide instructions and the link below to students well in advance of your scheduled test date.
 (Note, the program is free to students.)
 The LockDown Browser is already installed in most PSC computer labs, testing centers.
 Respondus Monitor is a service integrated with the LockDown Browser that monitors student activity during assessment.
 If you intend to require students to use Respondus Monitor, make sure they understand a webcam is required.
-The short video below provides an overview of how these two tools help ensure a secure testing environment.
+Note: Respondus LockDown Browser will not work on a ChromeBook.

 StudyMate is an authoring tool that makes it easy to create learning activities and games in Canvas.
 Formats include Fact Cards, Pick-A-Letter, Fill in the Blank, Matching, Crosswords, and Glossaries.
 You can import items from MS Word and some publisher test banks, making it easy to create interesting, interactive activities from existing content.
 For more information please contact the eLearning Department: firstname.lastname@example.org.